siderolabs/talos/docs/talosctl/talosctl_gen_config.md

       --additional-sans strings     additional Subject-Alt-Names for the APIServer certificate --dns-domain string           the dns domain to use for cluster (default "cluster.local") -h, --help                        help for config
-      --install-disk string         the disk to install to (default "/dev/sda") --install-image string        the image used to perform an installation (default "docker.io/autonomy/installer:latest") --kubernetes-version string   desired kubernetes version to run (default "1.18.0") -o, --output-dir string           destination to output generated files --registry-mirror strings     list of registry mirrors to use in format: <registry host>=<mirror URL>
+      --install-disk string         the disk to install to --install-image string        the image used to perform an installation --kubernetes-version string   desired kubernetes version to run (default "1.18.0") -o, --output-dir string           destination to output generated files --registry-mirror strings     list of registry mirrors to use in format: <registry host>=<mirror URL>